CloudWatch metrics

 • Preview

-Dynatrace AWS Cloud Platform Monitoring is ultimately designed to allow the ingestion of any CloudWatch metric from any AWS service (a service that sends metrics to a CloudWatch namespace).
+Dynatrace AWS Cloud Platform Monitoring allows the ingestion of any CloudWatch metric from any AWS service that sends metrics to a CloudWatch namespace.

 Our metric ingest strategy allows you to quickly onboard with our recommended set of services and metrics.